 D.A.R.E. is organized into nine 45 minute lessons in the fifth grade and six 45 minute lessons in the seventh grade.

-The Ridgefield Police Department presently has five Police Officers involved with teaching the program on a part-time basis.
+The Ridgefield Police Department presently has four Police Officers involved with teaching the program on a part-time basis.
 The D.A.R.E. program in Ridgefield began in the 1990-91 school year at the fifth grade level.
 In 1996-97, the program was expanded to include the 7th and 10th grades; 10th grade D.A.R.E. was eliminated in 2004.

 This program is funded through the budget process, residents and members of the Ridgefield Police Department's Police Benevolent Association and Police Fund.